 On April 25, 2018, the Bank filed a motion to dismiss out of hand or, alternatively, to order the plaintiff to deposit a bond to guarantee the Bank's expenses; Israel Discount Bank also filed its own motion to dismiss.
 In view of the motions, the Court has "frozen" the date for the defendants to file their responses.
-On June 24, 2018, a pretrial hearing took place and the Court accepted the plaintiffs' motions to file an amended motion, no later than December 1, 2018.
+On June 24, 2018, a pre-trial hearing took place and the Court accepted the plaintiffs' motions to file an amended motion, no later than December 1, 2018.

 C.) In December 2017, a claim and motion for approval of class action status was filed with the Central District Court amounting to NIS 124 million.
 The claim involves setting of interest rate in housing loans bearing adjustable interest - debentures.
 The plaintiffs allege that the Bank issues an approval in principle to the client, listing the debenture base as the only mechanism for interest calculation in the adjustable interest track - debentures for the term of the loan.
-However, the loan agreement includes another mechanism titled "Emergency Protection Mechanism" for setting the interest rate, in addition to the original mechanism, without providing proper disclosure.
+However, the loan agreement includes another mechanism, without providing proper disclosure.
 It is further alleged that the condition stipulated by the Bank in the agreement, with regard to triggering of the Emergency Protection Mechanism, is unfair and gives the Bank an unreasonable advantage over its clients.